 And how did this translate to your current role as Director of Clinical Programs?

 In this same time period, I connected with the co-founder and CMO of ActiveProtective (now Tango).

-They were currently running a couple pilots of the utilization of a smart belt technology.
+They were a physical therapy startup running a couple pilots of the utilization of a smart belt technology.